caligrafy/caligrafy-openai-course/README.md

 - Databases, Models & Relationships
 - REST-ful APIs

-## Are there any course requirements or prerequisites?
+## Are there any course requirements or prerequisites
-- Students need to have an Apache/PHP/MySQL environment ready to use on their machines
+- Basic Knowledge of HTML/CSS/Javascript
 - Basic Knowledge of PHP
-- Basic Knowledge of MySql
 - Basic Knowledge of Caligrafy (Udemy Course: Introduction to Caligrafy)
-- Basic Knowledge of HTML/CSS/Javascript
-- Basic Knowledge of Vue JS

 ## Who this course is for:
+- Generative AI enthusiasts
+- AI enthusiasts
-- Beginner PHP developers
+- PHP developers
-- Beginner Javascript developers
-- Beginner Vue JS developers
-- Beginner Caligrafy enthusiasts
+- Caligrafy enthusiasts
 - Computer Science or Engineering Students
 - Entrepreneurs looking to learn programming